Kottwitz's nearby cycles conjecture for a class of unitary Shimura varieties: Proof of the Main Theorem

 By the general Lemma 23 of \cite{HN} (``nearby cycles commutes with convolution product''), this equality is equivalent to the equality

-\begin{remark} Lemma 23 of \cite{HN} applies because the fields involved here are algebraically-closed: by an argument similar to that given in the proof of Lemma \ref{Lmodelisflat} (page \pageref{Lmodelisflat}), the schemes used here simplify to the $ \GL $ case after passing to the algebraic closure. \end{remark}
+\begin{remark} Lemma 23 of \cite{HN} applies because the fields involved here are algebraically-closed: an argument similar to that given in \S6.3.3 of \cite{Ha2} proves that the schemes used here simplify to the $ \GL $-versions after passing to the algebraic closure. \end{remark}